Creating inclusive communities through accessible community management

 In most cases, a screenshot can be worth a thousand words.
 Jenkins offers up a couple of tweets from the Xbox brand account as an example.
 The first features a thought bubble created from ASCII symbols with a single emoji in the center.
 To a screen reader, that tweet reads "Oh Gaming" rather than the message Xbox intended to convey.

 The other tweet, they explain, takes a more accessible approach by sharing a screenshot of several emoji arranged to look like Nether Portals from Minecraft and using Twitter's built-in tools to describe the image through ALT text.
-The result is a joke about Minecraft that can be enjoyed regardless of its community accesses Twitter.
+The result is a joke about Minecraft that can be enjoyed regardless of how its community accesses Twitter.

 Captions, meanwhile, are a feature that have thankfully become more and more commonplace across different forms of media.
 However Craven, a professional captioner by trade, warns not to settle for "good enough" when it comes to captions.
 Auto-generated captions in particular, they note, are generally only accurate 60 to 70 percent of the time, and that's only if your speaker speaks perfectly throughout and doesn't use any of the jargon video games use very commonly.